zhangrongchuan/slideleaf/README.md

 assets/
 ```

-Each slide file should be a single fragment:
+Each generated slide is a fragment:

 ```html
 <section class="slide" data-slide-id="s01" data-motion="progressive-reveal">